SciPhi-AI/R2R/py/README.md

 <h3 align="center">
 The Elasticsearch for RAG.

-Build, scale, and deploy production-ready Retrieval-Augmented Generation applications.
+Build, scale, and deploy state of the art Retrieval-Augmented Generation applications.
 </h3>

 # About
-R2R (RAG to Riches), the Elasticsearch for RAG, bridges the gap between experimenting with and deploying production-ready Retrieval-Augmented Generation (RAG) applications.
+R2R (RAG to Riches), the Elasticsearch for RAG, bridges the gap between experimenting with and deploying state of the art Retrieval-Augmented Generation (RAG) applications.
 It's a complete platform that helps you quickly build and launch scalable RAG solutions.
 Built around a containerized [RESTful API](https://r2r-docs.sciphi.ai/api-reference/introduction), R2R offers multimodal ingestion support, hybrid search, GraphRAG capabilities, user management, and observability features.

 For a more complete view of R2R, check out the [full documentation](https://r2r-docs.sciphi.ai/).